Five myths about GLP-1 weight loss, set straight

 The most talked-about tools in weight management are also the most misunderstood.
 Sorting headline from evidence.

-GLP-1 medicines have become the most talked about — and most misunderstood — tools in weight management.
+GLP-1 medicines have become the most talked-about — and most misunderstood — tools in weight management.
 As clinicians, we spend a lot of time separating headline from evidence.
-Here are the myths we hear most.
+Here are the five myths we hear most.

-Myth one: it’s the easy way out.
 GLP-1 therapy quiets the constant appetite signal that makes change hard, but it pairs with eating well and moving more.
-It removes a biological headwind; it doesn’t remove the work.
+In the trials, medication was always combined with lifestyle support.
+It removes a biological headwind; it does not remove the work.

-Myth two: everyone should be on it.
-It’s prescription-only for good reason.
-It isn’t appropriate during pregnancy, or for people with certain thyroid or pancreatic histories, and it has side effects.
-Eligibility is a clinical decision, not a preference.
+It is prescription-only for good reason.
+It is not appropriate during pregnancy, or for people with certain thyroid or pancreatic histories, and it has side effects.
+Eligibility is a clinical decision, not a preference — which is exactly why a doctor, not a shopping cart, decides.

-Myth three: it melts muscle.
-Any rapid weight loss can cost lean mass if protein and resistance training are neglected.
-With adequate protein and strength work, the loss skews toward fat — which is the goal.
+Any rapid weight loss can cost lean mass if protein and resistance training are neglected — this is true of dieting in general, not GLP-1s specifically.
+With adequate protein and strength work, the loss skews toward fat, which is the goal.
+We wrote a whole piece on protecting muscle.

-Myth four and five — that it’s a scam, or a miracle — are both wrong.
-Used under medical supervision in appropriate candidates, it’s a well-characterised medicine with real benefits and real limits.
-Results vary, and no honest clinician promises a number.
+Both extremes are wrong.
+Used under medical supervision in appropriate candidates, GLP-1 medication is a well-characterised class with real benefits and real limits.
+In large trials, average weight loss has been substantial — but averages hide a wide range, results vary, and no honest clinician promises you a specific number.

 Medically reviewed by Vive’s licensed physicians.
 Meet the clinicians →